aglushkov/serega/README.md

 ## Errors

-- `Serega::SeregaError` is a base error raised by this gem.
+- The `Serega::SeregaError` is a base error raised by this gem.
-- `Serega::AttributeNotExist` error is raised when validating attributes in `:only, :except, :with` modifiers
+- The `Serega::AttributeNotExist` error is raised when validating attributes in `:only, :except, :with` modifiers

 ## Release